Why does the world need another budgeting app?

 I've been using YNAB since 2013, when it was a desktop app that you paid for once.
 It was fine, if quirky, but it was 2013 and we didn't mind.
 In those days, I briefly tried Mint, but I was concerned about privacy.
 Since I wasn't paying anything, I understood that my data and my attention were the product.
 It was also slower than dial-up from the Congo.

-In 2015, YNAB switched to a SaaS business model.
+In 2015, YNAB switched to a subscription business model.
 I held out.
 YNAB4 worked fine.
 In 2017, the auto import feature eventually won me over.
 I loved not having to log in to my bank, hunt for an export button, massage the downloaded file into the format YNAB liked, and repeat for 5 banks.

 The importance of import